Borador (Border Collie & Lab Mix): Info, Pictures, Facts, Traits

 The Borador is smart and easy to train and has worked as a service dog.
 It’s a great watchdog due to its attentive nature, and it’s friendly towards children and small animals.
 It’s clumsy as a puppy but becomes extremely agile as an adult.

-Borador Puppies – What You Should Know Before You Buy…
+Borador Puppies – Before You Get One…

 3 Little-Known Facts About the Borador